When no two puzzles are alike, the solutions are found in collaboration.

 “The exciting part of the job is that it isn’t standard,” Dr. Swider says.
 “We don’t just do an analysis — we get a problem in.
 You have to use what you do know to maybe learn and develop something new to solve that problem.”

-As cleanroom manager at McCrone Associates, Dr. Swider works to ensure smooth collaboration between the cleanroom, project managers and scientists throughout the analytical laboratories at McCrone Associates.
+As cleanroom manager at McCrone Associates, Dr. Swider works to ensure smooth collaboration between the cleanroom, project managers and scientists throughout the analytical laboratories.

 And that collaboration is how McCrone maximizes the power of collective expertise.